General Growing-Instructions from 2 expert sources

-Alfalfa pellets add both organic material as well as nutrients.
+Alfalfa pellets add both organic materials as well as nutrients.

 Aged manure is also a good addition to the soil.

-5. Chrysanthemums do their best when a balanced plant food is used.
+5. Chrysanthemums do their best when balanced plant food is used.

 You have your choice of organic or inorganic plant foods.

-Organic plant foods such as bone meal, manures, leaf mold, compost, dried blood meal, and alfalfa all work well.
+Organic plant foods like bone meal, manures, leaf mold, compost, dried blood meal, and alfalfa all work well.

 Inorganic chemical-based fertilizers such as 10-10-10 or 16-16-16 work well.